peyo/dtc-and-vin-data/README.md

 ## Next Steps
 1. DTC
-    - Add more car makes.
     - Add different dtc types, such as C, B, and U type codes.
+Focus on Toyota, Honda, and GM.
     - Add solutions to dtc.

 2. VIN